Vets-Who-Code/Prework/README.md

 ### Code Editor

 VS Code is our primary text editor and is **MANDATORY**.
 Download it [here](https://code.visualstudio.com/download) and play around with it to become familiar since you will spend many hours in this environment!
+To help with setup, we have created an extension pack that will get you all of the extensions you will need to handle all of the different formats and configurations during your cohort coursework.
+It is available [here](https://marketplace.visualstudio.com/items?itemName=VetsWhoCode.vetswhocode-extension-pack).

 ### Command Line Interface